Some denominational preachers claim, “There’s not a drop of water in Romans 10:9-10. It’s as dry as a desert wasteland.”

 “[a] general harmony of fundamental doctrine which pervades the entire Scriptures.
 It assumes that the Bible is a self-interpreting book, and what is obscure in one passage may be illuminated by another.
 No single statement or obscure passage of one book can be allowed to set aside a doctrine which is clearly established by many passages” (449).

-Though expressed in a rather formalized way, the statement above actually merely reflects the explicit testimony of the Scriptures, and of logic itself.
+Though expressed in a rather formal way, the statement above actually merely reflects the explicit testimony of the Scriptures, and of logic itself.

 First, the inspired psalmist proclaimed: “The sum of your [God’s] word is truth?”
 (Psalm 119:160).
 The term “sum” (Heb. —